 Zoloft can affect an individual’s attention span, making concentrating harder.
 As a precaution, it’s recommended to avoid operating machinery or driving while on this antidepressant.

-What Happens When You Stop Taking Zoloft?
+What Happens When Stopping Zoloft

 Discontinuing Zoloft can lead to withdrawal symptoms as your body adjusts.
 These may vary from person to person but typically include: